SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ##### Interaction

 To interact with it, you must either wear a Necromancer's Hat or hold a Necromancer's Wand on either hand.
-Otherwise you'll not be able to switch its AI state or open the inventory GUI, and it won't follow you or attack targets that you attacked or that attacked you.
+Otherwise you'll not be able to switch its AI state or open the inventory GUI, and it will refuse to follow you or attack your targets.

 You can customize its hand items.
 The main hand only accept hoes as weapon.
 (Non-weapon items are also acceptable, but not taking any effect.)
+The offhand slot doesn't accept anything so far.
+(Will be added in the future.)

 Its attack damage greatly increases depending on the tier of the hoe.
-Efficiency enchantment also increases the attack damage.
+Efficiency enchantment also increases the attack damage, 10% each level.

+Hoe attack (only for Necrotic Reapers):  Wood/Gold = 1, Stone = 2, Iron = 3, Diamond = 5, Netherite = 8.
+Effeciency enhancement will be multiplied to this value, each level provides 10%.
+For example, a Netherite Hoe with Efficiency V will provide ATK = 8 x (1 + 10% * 5)  = 12.

+*Tip: if other mods provide hoes with higher tier than Netherite, it will be a strong weapon.
+Tiers above Netherite hoes (without Efficiency) will be subsequently: 13, 21, 34(max).

 It has 4 Bauble slots.